3 Trade Show Uniform Ideas

 For a business casual look, you are projecting an informal look, which is not uncommon for most businesses.

-When going for business casual, it is common to go for polo shirts, collared shirts, vests, jeans, khakis, dress pants, and skirts, and the shoes are primarily loafers, closed-toe flats, and low-heeled pumps.
+When going for business casual, common trade show uniform ideas are to go for polo shirts, collared shirts, vests, jeans, khakis, dress pants, and skirts, and the shoes are primarily loafers, closed-toe flats, and low-heeled pumps.

 For business formal attire, you should go for dark suits, light-colored dresses or shirts, and a conservative tie, with shoes to match.